 - Unwilling to empathize with others' feelings, wishes, or needs

 - Intensely envious of others and the belief that others are equally envious of them

 - Pompous and arrogant demeanor

-Sound like any current sitting president we know?
-It is a bit alarming that our current president exhibits all the signs of a personality disorder, but does that make him unfit to be president?
+Sound like any ex-president we know?
+It is a bit alarming that Trump exhibits all the signs of a personality disorder, but did that make him unfit to be president?